 While some of these injuries can be the result of a mistake or can have an innocuous explanation, they can also be a strong indication that nursing home abuse is taking place.
-If you notice anything suspicious or concerning about your loved one’s condition or treatment in a nursing home, it may be best to contact a nursing home abuse lawyer in Glastonbury sooner rather than later.
+If you notice anything suspicious or concerning about your loved one’s condition or treatment in a long-term care facility, it may be best to contact a nursing home abuse lawyer in Glastonbury sooner rather than later.

 What is the Standard of Care in a Glastonbury Nursing Home?

 The federal Nursing Home Reform Act gives nursing home residents legal protections and certain rights.
 However, if a nursing home violates those rights, that does not necessarily mean that the victim can automatically recover compensation for their losses.
 Instead, a violation may just lead to the nursing home receiving a penalty from the government that is often little more than a slap on the wrist.

 The law, however, can be used as a standard of care for a personal injury lawsuit for nursing home abuse.
 By showing that a Glastonbury nursing home failed to uphold the federal standard of care, as well as that this particular failure directly led to a resident’s injuries, a skilled attorney could fight for an injured resident’s right to receive compensation for their losses.

 What to Do After Finding Signs of Nursing Home Abuse

 A common practical issue in nursing home abuse cases is the fact that residents are often unable to care for themselves or notify their loved ones that they are in pain or are suffering from abuse.
 Sometimes these difficulties are worse when residents are not closely connected to anyone outside of the facility.